xiix0/scam/README.md

-You will feel hungry again in another hour.
+You will always get the greatest recognition for the job you least like.